remotion-dev/.github/profile/README.md

 [Remotion](https://remotion.dev) is a framework for making videos programmatically in React.
 Here you'll find the source code as well as various examples and helpers.
-You can [contribute](https://github.com/remotion-dev/remotion/blob/main/CONTRIBUTING.md) to Remotion!
+You can [contribute](https://github.com/remotion-dev/remotion/blob/main/CONTRIBUTING.md) to Remotion as well!

 Also check out our [website](https://remotion.dev), [Discord server](https://remotion.dev/discord), [Twitter](https://twitter.com/remotion_dev) and [Instagram](https://instagram.com/remotion.dev)!